Employment Contract

 Review for compliance with applicable legislation

-Verify that every term meets or exceeds the BCEA minimums, that the contract does not contain any discriminatory provisions under the EEA, that fixed-term or part-time arrangements comply with Sections 198B and 198C of the LRA, and that the employer's UIF and COIDA registration is current.
-If the employer falls under a bargaining council main agreement or sectoral determination, ensure the contract does not fall below those minimum terms.
+Verify every term meets or exceeds the BCEA minimums, that no clause directly or indirectly discriminates under Section 6 of the EEA (including pregnancy, HIV status, and family responsibility), that fixed-term or part-time arrangements comply with Sections 198B and 198C of the LRA for employees below the earnings threshold, and that UIF and Compensation Fund registrations are current.
+If the employer falls under a bargaining council main agreement or a sectoral determination (for domestic workers, farm workers, private security, contract cleaning, hospitality, or wholesale/retail), cross-check that the contract does not fall below those minima — those override the BCEA where they are more favourable.
+Confirm POPIA-compliant consent for any employee data collection.

 Execute and onboard the employee

-Have both the employer (or authorised representative) and the employee sign the contract before or on the first day of employment.
-Provide the employee with a signed copy and retain the original.
-Register the employee with the UIF and ensure COIDA registration is current.
-Include the signed contract in the employee's personnel file, along with copies of any policies referenced in the contract (disciplinary code, leave policy, IT acceptable use policy).
+Have both the employer (or authorised representative) and the employee sign the contract before or on the first day of employment, with each page initialled.
+Provide the employee with a signed original and retain a countersigned copy.
+Register the employee with the UIF via the ufiling portal and confirm the COIDA assessment includes the new role.
+Include the signed contract in the employee's personnel file together with copies of every policy referenced in the contract — the Code of Conduct, Leave Policy, IT Acceptable Use Policy, Remote Work Policy, and any disciplinary code.
+Obtain a signed acknowledgement of receipt of each policy; this acknowledgement is what the CCMA will ask for if the employee is ever dismissed for misconduct.

 Frequently Asked Questions

-Yes — Section 29 of the Basic Conditions of Employment Act 75 of 1997 requires every employer to supply an employee with written particulars of employment when the employee commences work.
-These particulars must include the employer's name and address, the employee's name and occupation, the place of work, the date employment commenced, ordinary working hours and days, remuneration details, deductions, leave entitlements, notice period, and a description of any council or sectoral determination applicable.
-While the employment relationship can exist without a written contract — because South African law recognises verbal contracts of employment — failing to provide written particulars is a contravention of the BCEA.
-At the CCMA, the absence of a written contract almost invariably works against the employer, because any ambiguity about the terms of employment is resolved in the employee's favour.
+A fully fledged signed employment contract is not a universal statutory requirement — South African law still recognises a valid verbal contract of employment.
+What Section 29 of the Basic Conditions of Employment Act 75 of 1997 does require is that the employer supply written particulars of employment when the employee commences work.
+Those particulars must include the employer's name and address, the employee's name and occupation, the place of work, the date employment commenced, ordinary working hours and days, remuneration details, deductions, leave entitlements, notice period, and a description of any applicable bargaining council or sectoral determination.
+Important carve-outs apply: Chapter 4 of the BCEA (which contains s 29) does not apply to employees who work less than 24 hours a month for an employer, and some of the required particulars do not apply to employers with fewer than five employees or to domestic workers.
+Failing to provide the required written particulars is a contravention of the BCEA, and at the CCMA the employer who cannot produce a written record of the agreed terms regularly struggles to discharge the evidential burden when the terms are later disputed — which is why a comprehensive written employment contract is strongly recommended in every case.

 What You Get With This Template